serrasqueiro/aggregates/README.md

      - `git submodule foreach --recursive "(git checkout master; git pull)"`

 ## Special notes
+Note some of submodules have relative paths to github _serrasqueiro_ path.

 ### urllib3 fork
 * urllib3 fork is just a fork to keep _master_ as the main branch.